muratk5n/thirdwave/en/README.md

 ---

-All the more reason to switch to contained, sealed-off, automated farming.
+All the more reason to switch to contained, sealed-off, automated farming that uses no soil.
+We've been using this shit for thousands of years.
+Time for that equation to be overturned.

 The Guardian: "UN's Food and Agriculture Organization.says soils contain more microplastic pollution than the oceans"